 The name Elijah has been steadily increasing in popularity since 1985 and is now within the top 5 popular baby names for boys in the United States.

-Trending Baby Names for Boys in 2021
+Trending Baby Names for Boys

-Most of the name in this list are rare but have increased wildly in popularity in recent years, if you’re looking for a rare name that’s a rising star, this is the place to go
+Most of the names in this list are rare but have increased wildly in popularity in recent years, if you’re looking for a rare name that’s a rising star, this is the place to go

 It’s a rare name that in 2019 had a popularity surge, which is why is on our trending list for baby names for boys.